dinkarthakur8200/assignment-1/README.md

-# assignment-1
+# assignment-2
-I have completed my assignment on Project mock up design using Html and CSS.
+I have completed my assignment on Project using Media query with two frames.